Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/09-debug-walkthrough/Debug6_pa.md

 Switch to `Trace` view, Locate tile(21,0).

 ### Step 4.5 Use tool to measure execution time
-Move marker to beginning of kernel execution from an iteration.
+To measure execution time with tool, move marker to beginning of kernel execution from an iteration.
 Add second marker and move the second marker to beginning of another iteration.
+This method is same to measure execution time for AIE Simulation, hardware emulaiton or on Hardware.

 <img src="images/pr_aie_perf_vcd.png" width="900">